-This is where block scheduling comes in to play.
+This is where block scheduling comes into play.

-Okay, so block scheduling is nothing new, in fact, it’s been around for a long time and there is a reason for this.
+Okay, so block scheduling is nothing new, in fact, it’s been around for a long time, and there is a reason for this.

 Simply put…..it works.

-What you want to do now is adapt that to every area of your life for each day of the week.
+What you want to do now is adapt that process to every area of your life for each day of the week.

-To help explain this easier I am going to use myself as an example.
-My focus areas are
+To help explain this easier, I am going to use myself as an example.

 - My blog – writing/technical/promoting/sharing